alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/light-account.md

 :::

 Since `@alchemy/aa-accounts` exports a `LightAccount` ABI, the above approach makes it easy to transfer ownership.
 That said, you can also directly call `sendUserOperation` to execute the ownership transfer.
-As you'll see below, however, it is a bit verbose:
+As you will see below, however, it is a bit verbose:

 ### 2. Using `sendUserOperation`